MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Get all the defaults values from the event in order to create a new match
  - Update match
  - Matches page -> pair limit does not work ->
- - From a single match -> login as captain
  - Pair score is combine ranking of two players.
 [04:00 exlain new varience](https://www.loom.com/share/bfbb4baabdb2478aac6fa7c8b63f73f5), net verience means if a team has pair score of 9 and they submit their lineup, the other team can only assign player that does not exceed a limit as pair score, in this case it is 6 to 12 (pair score).
  - Create pair -> there is a limit in pair score -> If someone is added make sure a list of player with whom the pair score limit does not exceed.
  - Start match should not be there -> Instead when both coach appear there will be a clock to start